SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 * disable\_color\_selection - TRUE if the color selection menu within the legend is to be disabled.
 Defaults to FALSE.
 * permalinkStart - Specifies the start of the permalink URL.
 Defaults to the current window location of the browser, excluding any seach queries in the URL, but including the question mark.
 * dataURLStart - Specifies the start of the url where to get data.
 Defaults to "http://bunker.cs.berkeley.edu/backend/api/data/uuid/".
 * tagsURL - Specifies the url to query to get stream info.
-Defaults "http://new.openbms.org/backend/api/query?".
+Defaults to "http://new.openbms.org/backend/api/query?".
 * bracketURL - Specifies the url to query to find the time range in which streams have data.
+Defaults to "http://quasar.cal-sdb.org:9000/q/brackets".
 * width - A function that returns the targed width of the graph (_not_ just the chart area) to use.
-Defaults to function () { return 0.75 * window.innerWidth; }
+Defaults to a function that sizes the graph to the well it is in ("div.chartContainer").
+If you plan to override this with a custom setting, the s3ui.pixelsToInt helper function may be of interest to you.
 * widthmin - The minimum width, in pixels, of the width of the chart area (_not_ the whole graph).
 Defaults to 300.
 * height - Specifies the height of the chart area (_not_ the whole graph).
 Defaults to 300.
 * queryLow - The earliest time, in milliseconds since the epoch, when data can be queried.
 Defaults to 0. queryHigh - queryLow should be at least 2 ms, and queryLow must be at least 0 for correct performance.